LaShonda A. Hunt

-LaShonda A. Hunt (born 1970) is an American lawyer who serves as a judge of the United States bankruptcy court of the Northern District of Illinois since 2017.
-She is a nominee to serve as a United States district judge of the United States District Court for the Northern District of Illinois.
+LaShonda Annette Hunt (born 1970) is an American lawyer who serves as a United States district judge of the United States District Court for the Northern District of Illinois.
+She previously served as a judge of the United States bankruptcy court of the Northern District of Illinois from 2017 to 2023.

 Early life and education

-As a child, Hunt grew up poor and lived in public housing in Chicago.
+As a child, Hunt lived in public housing in Chicago.
 Hunt received a Bachelor of Science from the University of Illinois at Urbana-Champaign in 1992 and a Juris Doctor from the University of Michigan Law School in 1995.